About

 Our Mission

-To make the Volcano Project's Hospitality and Culinary Institute a reality, we need your help!
-If you would like to support this world-class job creation and training center, click here.
+To make the Volcano Project's C.H.E.F.
+Institute a reality, we need your help!
+If you would like to support this world-class job creation and training center, click here, or call us in Volcano, Hawai'i at 808-315-7119.

 Introduction to Volcano